We surveyed over 4,000 customers and they told us how advice makes them feel better about their money, themselves and their future.

 It’s no secret, there’s always been a link between emotional and financial wellbeing.
 For those receiving financial advice, it’s always been more than just the practical and financial benefits.
 But how does financial advice improve emotional wellbeing?

-Our research into how customers with an adviser could be better off financially also showed a number of ways talking to an adviser helps financial welling.
+Our research into how customers with an adviser could be better off financially also showed a number of ways talking to an adviser helps financial wellbeing.
 We were also able to dispel a money myth and prove better knowledge of financial matters can play an important role in feeling good about your money.

 Financial advice improves emotional wellbeing and financially security

 The control you have over your money and how you continue to manage it will change over time.
 Our findings show that talking to a financial adviser makes people feel more confident and financially resilient, especially in times of crisis.
 Those receiving advice have a greater feeling of being in control and have peace of mind.
-Our customers told us:

 Myth busting: financial wellbeing is for the wealthy